 - The right education level, professional credentials, and/or subject matter expertise

-- Experience in leadership coaching and in coaching executives
+- Experience in leadership coaching and executive coaching

 - A focus on ROI

 The latter piece – the bottom line – is key.
-Either executive or leadership coaching is a significant investment of both time and money.
-An experienced coach is able to discuss the type of return a leader can expect from their time investment, as well as the investment their business is willing to make on their behalf.
+Either type of coaching is a significant investment of both time and money.
+You want a coach who can discuss the return on the leader’s time and the business’s financial investment.

 When Should an Executive Hire a Coach?